 Statement (i) in the following proposition is well known, see \cite[Lemma 25.2 and (25.38)]{SKM}, \cite[Theorem 1.15 in Chapter I]{Landkof} or \cite[Chapter V, Section 1.1]{Stein70}, and it can also be obtained by a quick subordination argument.
-Statement (ii) is a direct consequence of (i) and Fubini.
+Statement (ii) is a direct consequence of (i) and Fubini's theorem.

 \begin{proposition} Let $\gamma_1,\gamma_2>0$ and $\gamma_1+\gamma_2<n$. \begin{enumerate} \item[(i)] We have

 \item[(ii)] If $\nu_1$ and $\nu_2$ are finite nonnegative Borel measures with compact support, then